Central Florida

 Water for Tomorrow

-The Hydrologic Analysis Team (HAT) applies the most appropriate science to the modeling and data analysis to support decision making for the Central Florida Water Initiative (CFWI) and to ensure work completed is technically defensible, understood by the initiative participants and collaboratively developed.
+The Hydrologic Analysis technical working group is charged with developing modeling tools and conducting hydrologic data analysis to support decision making for the Central Florida Water Initiative (CFWI) and to ensure work completed is technically defensible, understood by the initiative participants, and collaboratively developed.

-The team’s objectives are to provide necessary modeling tools and data analysis and work collaboratively with other CFWI teams to:
+The working group’s objectives are to provide necessary modeling tools and data analysis and work collaboratively with other CFWI staff to:

 • Evaluate the current and future availability of sustainable groundwater